aryelgois/Medools/README.md

 - `isFresh()`: Tells if the object is a new Model
 - `jsonSerialize()`: You can [json_encode] models!
 - `reload()`: Use to re fetch the row with model's Primary Key
+- `undo()`: Removes changes.
+Pass a column name to only remove that column, otherwise it removes all changes

 You can also add custom methods in your models, to automatically get some data in a format, or for doing a specific task.